Letter from the President

 Every Royal Dame and sponsor takes pride in these accomplishments.
 It is their passion and perseverance to provide the necessary funds, that has led to these advances in treatment.
 Ours is a passion that started 46 years ago has never wavered.
 To be president of this organization is a privilege that is often challenging, but always rewarding.

-Join us in this journey, as we continue to search for a cure.
+Please join us in this journey, as we continue to search for a cure.